Crepopcorn/quiz_app/README.md

 # Mini Quiz Application

 ## Overview
 The **Mini Quiz Application** is a Java-based application where users can take quizzes, track their scores, and choose from a variety of quiz categories.
 The app also includes an admin panel where administrators can add, edit, or delete quiz questions.
-It’s designed to be simple, fun, and interactive for both users and administrators.

 ## Features
 - **Take Quizzes**: Users can attempt quizzes from different categories such as Science, Math, or History.